-There are times when we have problems that seem too big to sort out on our own.
+There are times when we have problems that feel overwhelming.
 If you’re feeling like this, then it's good to to talk with someone about what's going on.

 It's up to you to decide who that person will be - it could be a parent, school counsellor, family doctor or another trusted adult.
-While it’s important that you let your friends know how you’re feeling, it’s often best to talk to an adult - just because they’re likely to know more about what to do.
+While letting your friends know what's going on can help you feel supported, talking to an adult can help you figure out what steps to take.
 Find out more about talking with someone about what's bothering you.

 If you want to talk to someone right now, call...